Macrometacorp/macrometa-cache/README.md

 #### cache.clear(): Promise

 Clear all cached data.
 Returns number of cleared records.
+Note: The cache itself is not deleted here.

+#### cache.deleteCache(): Promise

+Deletes the persistent cache.

 #### cache.size(): Promise